Mayor John Tory faces complaint over tweets critical of judge's bail decision in police officer's murder case | CBC News

 No comment from attorney general on fair trial rights

-Zameer's lawyer, Nader Hasan, has argued that the comments by the three elected officials have only compounded the "inaccurate narrative" forwarded to the public about the incident — saying the police account left out key details, which cannot be reported due to the existing publication ban.
+Zameer's lawyer, Nader Hasan, has argued that the comments by Ford, Tory and Brown have only compounded the "inaccurate narrative" forwarded to the public about the incident — saying the police account left out key details, which cannot be reported due to the existing publication ban.

 Hasan has said the Section 517 publication ban under the Criminal Code was originally requested at the outset of the bail hearing to protect Zameer's right to a fair trial, but that it is now undermining that by keeping the public from learning any more than the official police account of the incident.

-Copeland also pointed out at last week's hearing that Ontario's attorney general, Doug Downey, made no public statement in response to the comments by Tory, Ford and Brown about the importance of fair trial rights.
+At last week's hearing, Copeland also pointed out that Ontario's attorney general, Doug Downey, made no public statement in response to the comments by three elected officials about the importance of fair trial rights.

 "As the chief law officer of this province, he didn't come out and say, 'Hey everybody, hold your judgment; Mr. Zameer has a right to a fair trial," she said.